icgc-dcc/dcc-docs/docs/download/downloading-data.md

 3. Download and install score-client software on the AWS VM.
 Score-client download instructions [here](/download/guide/#installation-of-the-score-client)

 4. Next, you will need to obtain your access token to download data from AWS.
-Once your DACO application has been approved, use your OpenID (ie. the Gmail email address you specified in your DACO application) to log into [https://dcc.icgc.org/](https://dcc.icgc.org)
+Once your DACO application has been approved, use your OpenID (ie. the Google email address you specified in your DACO application) to log into [https://dcc.icgc.org/](https://dcc.icgc.org)

     ![Portal-Login](images/Portal_login.png)